freedomofpress/securedrop-client/app/architecture.md

 ## Component Descriptions

-### Renderer Process (Untrusted)
+### Renderer Process

 The renderer process runs the React-based user interface.
-It is considered untrusted and runs in a sandboxed environment with no direct access to the filesystem, database, or network.
-All privileged operations are performed via IPC calls to the main process.
+It runs in a sandboxed environment with no direct access to the filesystem, database, or network.
+All operations are performed via IPC calls to the main process.

 **Key responsibilities:**